 Utilizes the nursing process and management of pathophysiological problems for providing care to ill persons across the lifespan with acute and chronic conditions.
-Assessment of physiological, psychological, sociocultural, and spiritual factors that influence existing or potential health problems is considered including palliative care.
+Assessment of physiological, psychological, sociocultural, and spiritual factors that influence existing or potential health problems is considered including palliative care and end of life.
+It includes the exploration of the nurse's role in and the execution of teaching of health promotion for acute and chronic illnesses across the lifespan.
 Prerequisites: Completion of 300-level nursing courses.
 Fall semester.